 One of the most important things that the MCR does is provide two weeks of entertainment and orientation for you.
-Details will be published when you arrive (both in your email and posted around accommodation).
+Details will be published when you arrive (both through WhatsApp, email and posted around accommodation).

+Matriculation, a ceremony where you formally become part of the University, occurs at the end of the first week of Michaelmas term/end of the freshers' fortnight.
 You may not re-matriculate if you have already matriculated at Oxford for a previous course.
 Under an ancient agreement, graduate students of Cambridge University and Trinity College, Dublin are permitted to incorporate their Cambridge or Trinity College, Dublin degrees, so long as they are pursuing a prescribed course of study at Oxford University.
 If you fall into this category, and would like to incorporate, please send a copy of your graduation certificate to Felicity Reeves in the Academic Office. (student.services@new.ox.ac.uk)